 Over the autumn half term holiday our boys were lucky enough to attend two days of mountain bike training run by our local British Cycling coaches.
 This left Chris and I with not one, but two child free days to enjoy some mountain biking- what a luxury!!
-I’ve already written about how we got on practising our mountain bike techniques at Gisburn Forest on the first day.
-In this post you can find out how we got on tackling the North Face Mountain Bike Trail at Grizedale Forest in Cumbria.
+I’ve already written about how we got on practicing our mountain bike techniques at Gisburn Forest on the first day.
+In this post, you can find out how we got on tackling the North Face Mountain Bike Trail at Grizedale Forest in Cumbria.

 We were really lucky that we found ourselves in the Lake District on a stunning autumn day.
 We were all a bit tired from the day before, but once the boys saw everyone else in their group they were raring to go again.

 Chris and I got our tired old legs into action, bought a map, did a bit of bike maintenance and headed off to ride the red graded North Face Mountain Bike Trail.
 Something we’d never attempted before.

 Thankfully the practice of the day before had paid dividends.
 We got to the beginning of the red section and I felt that I was riding smoothly and with greater confidence.
 The North Face Mountain Bike Trail at Grizedale is very rocky, and reminded me of the bridleways we used to ride in days of old.
 This was long before we had the boys and before trail centres with their fast and smooth singletrack blue runs existed (which we’ve been riding a lot of recently since the boys found a love of mountain biking earlier in the year).